immersve/immersve-docs/docs/contracts/payment-protocol.md

 - 1 `lockedFundBalance` (type `uint`): the balance of the locked fund for the specified address

 -----
-## Immersve Card Ecommerce Payment Happy Path
+## Immersve Card E-Commerce Payment Happy Path

 - Card Holder locks token funds with Immersve Smart Contract
 - Card Holder receives a valid Credit Card to be used for E-Commerce transaction from Immersve